VEZY/PlantBiophysics.jl/docs/README.md

 # Building the documentation

-The documentation has its own Julia environment in `docs/Project.toml`.
+The documentation uses Bonito's Documenter writer for its landing page, theme, navigation, and search.
+It has its own Julia environment in `docs/Project.toml` and requires Julia 1.11 or later (CI uses Julia 1.12).
 It uses the package from this checkout and runs the examples as part of the build.

+The build checks exported pages, figures, local links, API anchors, and search entries before deployment.
+It keeps redirects for the previous directory URLs and an `objects.inv` inventory for links from other documentation sites.
+Bonito is bounded to the 5.2 series because the navigation helper adapts that theme's export; review the helper when upgrading Bonito.

 To build locally without deployment, start a Julia session with the `docs` environment, instantiate it, and run: